Answers to frequently asked questions are located at the bottom of the page.

 Prorate Pricing Policy

-Unfortunately at this time we are unable to offer prorate prices if students are unable to make all six classes.
+Unfortunately at this time we are unable to offer prorate prices if students are unable to make all five classes.

 Class & Workshop Refunds